andig91/fedora-coreos-proxmox/README.md

     TEMPLATE_IGNITION="fcos-base-tmplt.yaml"

     # fcos image version
+    # The script vmsetup.sh set to "stable" if not set here.
+Alternatives: "testing" and "next"
+    #STREAMS=stable # The stream you decide to use
+    # The script vmsetup.sh get the latest version of your stream.
+Only set, if you want another version set it here
-    STREAMS=stable # The stream you decide to use VERSION=36.20220618.3.1 # You need to bump it to the latest version manually PLATEFORM=qemu
+    #VERSION=41.20241122.3.0 # You need to bump it to latest version manually
+    PLATEFORM=qemu
     BASEURL=https://builds.coreos.fedoraproject.org
     ```